leoliu0/leoliu0.github.io/Software.md

 <h4>
 <a href="404.html">USPTO full text database</a>
 <h4/>
 Provide OCR full text data for pre-1975 USPTO patents.
-They have a great improvement in quality and coverage in those in Google Patents
+They have a great improvement in quality and coverage for those in Google Patents

 <h4>
 <a href="https://github.com/leoliu0/name_matching">Name Matching</a>